 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 Environmental and Sustainability Studies students often pursue language study and other coursework through the following programs:

 - Copenhagen - DIS Semester Program - Denmark